AnyChart/docs.anychart.com/Stock_Charts/Axes.md

 * X-axis is always in datetime format and shows the Data values
 * X-axis is always scrollable
 * It has background instead of stroke (axis line)
-* It cannot be moved to another place on a chart (always at the bottom)
+* It cannot be moved to another side of a plot (always at the bottom)
 * It has a Helper Label feature
 * No drawFirstLabel, drawLastLabel
 * Tickmarks settings (ticks can be displayed only inside of the axis)